learn-co-curriculum/review-map-state-to-props-readme/README.md

 export default connect(mapStateToProps)(App);
 ```

-This return value, is the value of the props that are added to the App
+This return value is what is added to the App component's props.
+Let's see
-component.
-Let's see what happens if we change the key in the return value from
-items to orangePeel.
+what happens if we change the key in the return value from items to orangePeel.

 ```javascript
 // ./src/App.js